Enid Blyton

 Birthday

 BiographyEnid Mary Blyton (11 August 1897 – 28 November 1968) was an English children's writer.
 She is widely regarded as one of the most successful and prolific writers of all time, particularly in the realm of children's literature.
 Blyton's books have been worldwide bestsellers since the 1930s, selling more than 600 million copies, and have been translated into ninety languages.
-As of June 2019, Blyton held the 4th place for the most translated author.
+As of June 2019, Blyton was the fourth-most translated author.
 She wrote on a wide range of topics, including education, natural history, fantasy, mystery, and biblical narratives.
-She is best remembered for her Noddy, Famous Five, Secret Seven, the Five Find-Outers, and Malory Towers books, although she also wrote many others, including; St. Clare's, The Naughtiest Girl, and The Faraway Tree series.
+She is best remembered for her Noddy, Famous Five, Secret Seven, the Five Find-Outers, and Malory Towers books, although she also wrote many others, including St. Clare's, The Naughtiest Girl, and The Faraway Tree series.

 Her first book, Child Whispers, a 24-page collection of poems, was published in 1922.
 Following the commercial success of her early novels, such as Adventures of the Wishing-Chair (1937) and The Enchanted Wood (1939), Blyton went on to build a literary empire, sometimes producing fifty books a year in addition to her prolific magazine and newspaper contributions.
 Her writing was unplanned and sprang largely from her unconscious mind; she typed her stories as events unfolded before her.
 The sheer volume of her work and the speed with which she produced it led to rumours that Blyton employed an army of ghost writers, a charge she vehemently denied.